 - Identifying best practices and tools to assist in creating high-quality registries that support therapeutics development.

 - Developing data standards that can be used across the rare disease community.

 Share Your Feedback and Tools

-Please use this form to contact an Information Specialist for help in navigating the RaDaR website or to submit feedback to improve the website or suggest a new tool.
+Please use this online form to contact an Information Specialist for help in navigating the RaDaR website or to submit feedback to improve the website or suggest a new tool.
 You will receive an e-mail response within 30 business days.
 Thank you for helping us keep RaDaR up to date.